kw1234/CategoriesProductsAPI/README.md

 }
 '''

-**add a category:** simply write an that contains the category fields **add a product:** write an object that contains the product fields **get all categories:** do a read of all the entries in the categories collection.
-To get a specific category, do a specific find based on categoryId or name
+**add a category:** simply write an that contains the category fields<br>
+**add a product:** write an object that contains the product fields<br>
+**get all categories:** do a read of all the entries in the categories collection.
+To get a specific category, do a specific find based on categoryId or name<br>
-**get all products under a category:** do a find amongst all products where a selected product will have the desired category name in their category list
+**get all products under a category:** do a find amongst all products where a selected product will have the desired category name in their category list<br>
-**update category details:** do a mongo update based on the categoryId or name **update product details:** do a mongo update based on the productID or name
+**update category details:** do a mongo update based on the categoryId or name<br>
+**update product details:** do a mongo update based on the productID or name<br>

 ## Using the API